Wolf hunting and trapping

 The department's approved quota considered 2020 wolf population data, population response to previous harvest seasons, scientific literature, and population model projections.
-The quota's objective is to allow for a sustainable harvest that neither increases nor decreases the state's wolf population.
+The quota's objective was to allow for a sustainable harvest that resulted in no annual increase or decrease in the state's wolf population.

 View and download the February 2021 Wolf Hunting And Trapping Regulations pamphlet.

 February 2021 Harvest Zones

 During the February 2021 season, wolves were pursued statewide except in zones that are closed early.

 Wolf harvest licenses and tags were not valid to be used within the exterior boundaries of the Bad River, Lac Courte Oreilles, Lac du Flambeau, Menominee and Red Cliff reservations nor within the designated Stockbridge-Munsee wolf zone except with DNR depredation permits.

 Visit our page on hunting and trapping in state parks for more information.

 Hunting and Trapping at Fort McCoy

 Fort McCoy was closed to wolf hunting and trapping during the February 2021 season.
 Fort McCoy conducts its own hunting seasons independent of the DNR’s seasons.
 For Fort McCoy season dates and regulation information, please see mccoy.iSportsman.net [EXIT DNR].